United States Vertical Farming Market Analysis by Mordor Intelligence

 United States Vertical Farming Market Report Scope

-The United States vertical farming market is segmented by growth mechanism (aeroponics, hydroponics, and aquaponics), structure (building-based and shipping container vertical farms), and crop type (fruits and vegetables, herbs and micro-greens, flowers and ornamentals, and other crop types).
-The report offers the market size and forecasts in terms of value (USD) for all the above segments.
+The United States vertical farming market is segmented by growth mechanism (aeroponics, hydroponics, and aquaponics), structure (building-based vertical farms, warehouse-based vertical farms, and shipping container vertical farms), crop type (leafy greens, herbs and microgreens, fruits and berries, and flowers and ornamentals), and component (hardware, software, and others).
+The report provides market size and forecasts in terms of value (USD) for all the aforementioned segments.

 | Aeroponics |